Trials proceed in one of two ways:

 1) judge alone; or

 2) a judge sitting with a jury.

-Often it is the insurance company defending the claim that chooses to have a jury decide the outcome of a trial instead of a judge.
-Insurance companies do this because they hope members of the jury will award less than fair financial compensation to someone who is injured.
-Insurance companies often believe jurors will pre-judge claims or make decisions based on unfair prejudices or biases.
-Insurance companies like to choose juries to decide cases where the people seeking fair compensation at trial are:
+It is not uncommon for the insurance company defending the claim to choose to have a jury decide the outcome of a trial instead of a judge.
+We believe insurance companies do this because they think members of the jury will award less financial compensation to someone who is injured.
+In our experience, insurance companies may believe jurors will pre-judge claims or make decisions based on unfair prejudices or biases.
+In our practice we have seen cases where insurance companies choose juries to decide cases where the people seeking fair compensation at trial are:

 We work to meaningfully resolve your claim without the need for a trial.
-In the event the case goes to trial before a jury, we trust that when the jurors in the courtroom hear the evidence they will make their decisions based on the facts specific to you and your case, and will not make their decisions based on prejudices like the insurance companies hope they will.
+In the event the case goes to trial before a jury, we trust that when the jurors in the courtroom hear the evidence they will make their decisions based on the facts specific to you and your case, and will not make their decisions based on prejudices.